bytecodeio/dashboard-summarization/README.md

 Note that the additional JavaScript files generated during the production build process do not have to be mentioned in the manifest.
 These files will be loaded dynamically by the extension as and when they are needed.
 Note that to utilize code splitting, the Looker server must be at version 7.21 or above.

+---

+## Switching Between Deployment Modes

+You can switch between shared backend and standalone backend configurations without redeploying the extension:

+### Switch to Shared Backend
+1. Open the Dashboard Summarization extension in Looker
+2. Click the Settings gear icon (requires admin access)
+3. Configure the following settings:
+   - **Cloud Endpoint**: Enter your explore-assistant backend URL (e.g., `https://your-explore-assistant-xxxxx-xx.a.run.app`)
+   - **Vertex Project**: Your Google Cloud Project ID
+   - **Vertex Location**: Your Vertex AI region
+   - **Vertex Model**: AI model name
+   - **Google OAuth Client ID**: Your OAuth client ID
+4. Save settings and test authentication

+### Switch to Standalone Backend
+1. Deploy your own dashboard-summarization backend using the instructions in "Option 2: Standalone Backend Deployment"
+2. Update the extension settings:
+   - **Cloud Endpoint**: Enter your dedicated backend URL
+   - Configure other Vertex AI settings as needed
+3. Ensure your OAuth client includes the correct redirect URIs for both extensions

+### Configuration Validation
+- Test OAuth authentication works correctly
+- Verify dashboard summaries generate successfully
+- Check that conversation history persists properly
+- Monitor Cloud Run logs for any errors

+> **Tip**: Settings are stored in the Looker extension context and persist across sessions.
+You can easily switch between backends for testing or migration purposes.

+---

 ### 3. [Optional] Export Integration Setup

  #### Slack OAuth Setup